- 2015A Classical Schedule

 |z'||950||I||24.3||24.6||4 x 900|

-New! for semester 2011B: This second table was derived for GMOS North as expected after the focal plane is upgraded to Hamamatsu CCDs.
+This third table was derived for GMOS North as expected after the focal plane is upgraded to Hamamatsu CCDs.
 Sensitivities have been calculated for both the Hamamatsu Red and Blue CCD types; the single Hamamatsu Blue CCD covers the rightmost 1.37 arcmin x 5.5 arcmin portion of the imaging field of view.
 Note - the apparent slight improvement in g' and r' for the Hamamatsu Red CCDs is an artifact of the silver mirror coatings now assumed by the ITC, as the Hamamatsu Red and ev2 detectors for GMOS-N have essentially equivalent QE blueward of 650 nm.

 |Hamamatsu Red||Hamamatsu Blue||Hamamatsu Red||Hamamatsu Blue|